Lead Pipe Replacement Programs

 Check our map for information about the material of your service pipe.

-Each year, DC Water replaces lead service pipes in conjunction with other construction projects.
+Each year, DC Water replaces lead service pipes in conjunction with other construction projects including small diameter water main replacement projects (SDWM) and CIPERR By-Block (CBB) projects.
 These projects include water main replacements, emergency repairs and District Department of Transportation (DDOT) projects.
 DC Water will contact you if there are any planned projects in your neighborhood.

 For residents with lead pipe on private property, and non-lead pipe in public space, the Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to provide a free or discounted replacement.

-Each property owners can receive a 50% discount, regardless of income.
-Some residents will qualify for 80% or 100% coverage depending on household size and income.
+Property owners can receive a 50% discount, regardless of income.
+Some residents will qualify for 100% coverage depending on household size and income.

-Qualifying properties are listed here.
+If your private side pipes are lead but the public spaces pipes are not, you are eligible for this program.
 Property owners can apply with the Department of Energy and Environment (DOEE).

-If both the public and private portions of service line are lead, and no capital improvement projects are planend for the neighborhood, customers can enroll in the Voluntary Replacement Program.
-Similar to replacement during construction projects, DC Water will pay for all work in public space, and coordinate work so both portions are replaced at the same time.
+If both the public and private portions of the service line are lead and no capital improvement projects are planned for the neighborhood, customers can enroll in the Voluntary Replacement Program.
+Similar to replacement during DC Water initiated construction projects, DC Water will pay for all work in public space and coordinate work so both portions are replaced at the same time.
 The property owner pays for work on private property.
 For more information visit the voluntary lead service replacement page, or email email@example.com.